Football Offside Penalty

 The offside penalty in football is when a player moves across the line of scrimmage before the quarterback snaps the football.
 This foul can be committed by either team, but it is typically called on the defense.
-A quarterback will sometimes use something called a hard count, which is a way to try and get the defense to jump into the neutral zone, resulting in an offside penalty.
-This is a pre-snap penalty, so most of the time the play is blown dead before it happens and a five yard penalty will be rewarded.
+A quarterback will sometimes use a hard count, which is a way to try and get the defense to jump into the neutral zone, resulting in an offside penalty.
+This is a pre-snap penalty, so most of the time, the play is blown dead before it happens, and a five yard-penalty will be awarded.

-If the defensive player who jumped offside is not an imposing threat on the quarterback, the play continues and this is called a “free play.”
+If the defensive player who jumped offside is not an imposing threat on the quarterback, the play continues, and this is called a “free play.”
 This is allowed because, regardless of the result, the offense will get at least five yards from the penalty.
-This can also be committed by the offense, but is a lot less common.
+This can also be committed by the offense, but it is a lot less common.
 Offside is only called on the offense when an offensive player is lined up in the neutral zone.
 A more common pre-snap penalty for the offense is a false start.

 |Offside||5 yards||5 yards||5 yards||5 yards|

 Offside is a pre-snap penalty that is minor and normally a result of the quarterback drawing a defensive player offside or a defensive player getting antsy behind the line and jumping to rush the quarterback.

-When a player jumps or is lined up offside in any football league, the referee will award the offensive team five yards and the down will be replayed.
+When a player jumps or is lined up offside in any football league, the referee will award the offensive team five yards, and the down will be replayed.
 This penalty will only result in a first down if there were less than five yards to gain during that play.
 For example, if it was a 1st and 10, the team would replay the down and have 1st and 5.
-If it was 2nd and 3 though, the team would be awarded the first down because there were only three yards to gain to get the first down and this penalty awards the team five yards.
-The next play in this instance would result in a 1st and 10.
+If it was 2nd and 3 though, the team would be awarded the first down because there were only three yards to gain to get the first down.
+The next play, in this instance, would result in a 1st and 10.